Anello-Photonics/docs-A1/communication_messaging.rst

   +---+------------+-----------+------------------------------------------------------------------------------+

 .. note::
-    GPS Time in nanoseconds is a useful timestamp for sychronizing the Anello A-1 with other systems, as it is an absolute time.
+    GPS Time in nanoseconds is a useful timestamp for sychronizing the Anello EVK with other systems, as it is an absolute time.
 GPS Time (GPST) is a continuous time scale (no leap seconds) defined by the GPS Control segment on the basis of a set of atomic clocks at the Monitor Stations and onboard the satellites.
     GPS time is synchronised with the UTC at 1 microsecond level (modulo one second), but actually is kept within 25 ns.